Sets of Translations

 The status "Modified" means that after completing the set of translations, at least some element of the set has been modified using the KMFasTrans edit form or the native Joomla editing form or the front-end editing form.

-If the change is permanent, you can change the set status to "Completed" by clicking the Set Status icon.
+If the change is permanent, you can change the set status to "Completed" by clicking the checkbox in the row and the toolbar buttom 'Mark Set as Completed'.

 By clicking on the button that contains the set number you will get the following screen with the contents of the set: